-Nicola Lacetera, Devin Pope, Justin Sydnor 20 May 2011
+Nicola Lacetera, Devin Pope, Justin Sydnor, Friday, May 20, 2011

 People like to take shortcuts and this affects how we make decisions.
 Looking at auctions of more than 22 million used cars in the US, this column finds that buyers will often only pay attention to the first few digits of mileage.
 So if you have driven your car 30,000 miles, you might have to sell it for $200 less than if you had driven in 29,999 miles.

-Paul Klemperer 25 September 2009
+Paul Klemperer, Friday, September 25, 2009

 The crisis set policymakers scrambling for appropriate mechanisms to respond to financial turmoil.
 This column proposes a new auction design that can be used for toxic asset purchases and central bank liquidity auctions in a credit crunch.

-Lans Bovenberg, Herman Vollebergh 17 September 2008
+Lans Bovenberg, Herman Vollebergh, Wednesday, September 17, 2008

 The EU plans to auction permits for the next phase of emissions trading, rather than giving them away for free as in the past.
 This column explains why the new scheme is a significantly better policy and proposes compensation measures to redress the complaints of industries opposed to the new climate change policy.
 Harmonised EU action may be required.

-Nauro F Campos 03 May 2008
+Nauro F Campos, Saturday, May 3, 2008

 Art auctions are a testing ground for economic theory.
 This column summarises recent research that uses extensive data on works of Latin American art to study auction outcomes.
 Most puzzlingly, there is a persistent “afternoon effect,” in which identical goods auctioned later command lower prices.